 We only accept research pitches from writers who have previously published research articles on Parent.co – or writers who have published in-depth research elsewhere.
 To get started publishing research on Parent.co, submit a completed research piece to another category ( "New, unpublished work" or "Previously published work").

-If accepted, we pay $75 - $100 for these publications.
+If accepted, we may pay more for these publications.
 If we don't feel that your pitch falls within the research category, we may consider your piece for $50.

 These are the two types of research submissions that we look for: